torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 Hyper-V also provides ways to move a VM from one Hyper-V host to another.
 Hyper-V tries to ensure processor model and Hyper-V version compatibility using VM Configuration Versions, and prevents moves to a host that isn't compatible.
-Linux adapts to host and processor differences by detecting them at boot time, but such detection is not done when resuming execution in the hibernation image.
+GNU/Linux adapts to host and processor differences by detecting them at boot time, but such detection is not done when resuming execution in the hibernation image.
 If a VM is hibernated on one host, then resumed on a host with a different processor model or Hyper-V version, settings recorded in the hibernation image may not match the new host.
-Because Linux does not detect such mismatches when resuming the hibernation image, undefined behavior and failures could result.
+Because GNU/Linux does not detect such mismatches when resuming the hibernation image, undefined behavior and failures could result.